To Coconut Oil or Not to Coconut Oil that is the Question.

 Applying a large amount of coconut oil until you have a greasy head has little benefit.
 Applying a moderate amount of coconut oil to damp hair and say sleeping in it overnight and shampooing it out in the morning or using it as a pre-poo and applying it 30 minutes before a shampooing is of more benefit than using it as a “leave-in.”
 While coconut oil is capable of penetrating the hair shaft, it does its best work with higher porosity hair.

 So, if you have low-porosity hair (which most silver hair will be on the lower end of the spectrum) coconut oil acts like a heavy plastic coating because it is solid at room temperature.
 That plastic coating blocks moisture and protein from getting into your hair much the same way silicones do.
-In addition, because coconut oil protects the hair from protein loss, if you already have protein overload, it will be counter-productive.
+In addition, because coconut oil protects the hair from protein loss, if you already have protein buildup, it will be counter-productive.

 Melissa Demonstrates What Happens When You Use Coconut Oil for Hydration: